The strong global dimension of piecewise hereditary algebras: Morphisms in bounded derived categories of weighted projective lines

 \subsection{Reminder on ${\rm coh}(\mathbb{X})$.}

 Let $\mathbb{X}$ be a weighted projective line in the sense of Geigle-Lenzing \cite{MR915180}.
 Let ${\mathcal H} ={\rm coh}({\mathbb X})$ the category of coherent sheaves.
-This section collects some essential properties of ${\mathcal H}$ used in this text.
-For a detailed account on ${\rm coh}({\mathbb X})$ the reader is referred to \cite{MR2385175,MR1648603,MR1423314,MR2232010} and to the references therein.
+This section collects some essential properties of ${\mathcal H}$ used in this text (see \cite{MR2385175,MR1648603,MR1423314,MR2232010} and references therein for details).
 The full subcategory of ${\mathcal H}$ formed by objects of finite length in $\mathcal H$ (i.e. torsion sheaves on $\mathbb X$) is denoted by ${\mathcal H}_{0}$.
 The full subcategory of ${\mathcal H}$ of vector bundles (or, torsion-free sheaves) is denoted by ${\mathcal H}_{+}$.
 Note that